krizkontrolz/Home-Assistant-nextion_handler/UI_Design/Minimalist/README.md

 **_documentation still in progress_**

 This is the current UI design that I'm using on my NSPanels.
-It is also the one that is easiest for others to use as a template because it has been set up with:
+It is also the one that is easiest for others to use as a template because the vector graphics (SVG) have been set up with:
 * 🔹 well structured and named object hiearchy (dock the 'Objects' tool to the Inkscape side bar to navigate);
 * 🔹 UI components that are all built on a base of 40x40 px block multiples so that they cleanly snap together to fill a 320x480 NSPanel display;
 * 🔹 a palette of named swatch colors (to easily change and tweak color themes across an entire project);